 The following year after Flett’s 43 goals was simply magical in the “City of Brotherly Love”.
 Shero’s “Broad Street Bullies”made it to the top of the mountain and won the 1974 Stanley Cup against the Boston Bruins, and on home ice no less.
 Fans climbed over the boards and mobbed the players and the Cup.
 It was exuberant mayhem at its finest.

 For the first and only time in his NHL career, “Cowboy” Bill Flett got his name inscribed on the Stanley Cup. ’73-’74 was an off-year for Flett.
 He dropped from 43 goals to just 17 in 64 games.
 Flett appeared in all 17 playoff games that brought Philadelphia the victory but would go goalless.
-In Game Two of the finals however, Flett assisted on both of Clarke’s goals including the game winner.
-Flett would total three assists in the six game series.
+In Game 2 of the Final however, Flett assisted on both of Clarke’s goals including the game-winner.
+Flett would total three assists in the six-game series.

 Then that would be it.
 Flett would be traded to the Toronto Maple Leafs that May.
 He had become expendable.
 Three days prior to Flett being shipped out, the Flyers had acquired bullet-shooting sniper Reggie Leach who would take his place on the top line with Clarke and Barber.
 Leach was seven years younger than Flett and would eventually score monstrous numbers for the Flyers.